vis-prime/BlenderMixamo2glTFConverter/README.md

 # BlenderMixamo2glTFConverter

-Script to convert mixamo fbx to a gltf which only contains the animation track
+Blender 3.6.0^ Script to convert mixamo fbx to a gltf which only contains the animation track

 Exported animation clip should be compatible with any rig which follows the same bone naming structure and bone rotations